kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - I find the statement: *From the perspective of someone who worked with him and unfortunately had to see him on a regular basis* very interesting.
 - I wonder, now, if Dénia criminals were indeed working with Mike, and, if so, how and for what purpose.
-- I know from experience how everything they do is about manipulation and controlling people's minds.
+- I know from experience how everything they do online is about manipulation and controlling people's minds.
 - I wonder if they had been tasked to persuade him to undergo a genital enhancement operation that has 100% risk.
 - I wonder if, at the same time, they thought they might use him for their porn-specials starring yours truly.
 Would murder have been the intention there?
 - Did Mike film the murder of Karolina in 2014?